NodEm9/meet/README.md

 Feature: Filter Events By City

-  Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities
+  Scenario: When user hasn’t searched for a city, show upcoming events from all cities
     Given user hasn't search for a city
     When user opens the app
     Then the user should see the list of all upcoming events

-  Scenario 2:  User should see a list of suggestions when they search for a city
+  Scenario:  User should see a list of suggestions when they search for a city
     Given the user open the app
     When the user start typing a city name in the textbox Then user should see a list of suggestion of cities from the dropdown

-  Scenario 3: User can select a city from the suggested list
+  Scenario: User can select a city from the suggested list
     Given the event list is displayed
+    And the list of suggested cities is showing
-    When the user selects a city "Berlin Germany" from the city filter dropdown Then only events in "Berlin Germany" should be visible
+    When the user selects a city (e.g., “Berlin, Germany”) from the list Then their city should be changed to that city (i.e., “Berlin, Germany”) And the user should receive a list of upcoming events in that city

 Feature: 2: Show/Hide Event Details

-  Scenario 1:  An event element is collapsed by default
+  Scenario:  An event element is collapsed by default
-    Given I am on the event management app
+    Given user is on the app
-    When I toggle the visibility of event details
+    When the app display list of events
-    Then I should be able to see/hide the event details
+    Then the user should see the event element collapsed by default.

-  Scenario 2: User can expand an event to see details
+  Scenario: User can expand an event to see details
-    Given the app is open and events are displayed When the user click the show event button
+    Given the app is and events details are hidden When the user click the show event button
     Then the user should see the hidden event expand to view.

-  Scenario 3: User can collapse an event to hide details.
+  Scenario: User can collapse an event to hide details.
     Given the event is expanded and it's in visible When user click then hide event button
     Then I should see the event collape and hidden

-Feature 3: Specify Number of Events
+Feature: Specify Number of Events

-  Scenario: : When user hasn’t specified a number, 32 events are shown by default.
+  Scenario: Show default number of events when user hasn’t specified a number
+    Given the event app is displayed
+    And the user has not specified the number of events to display When the user view events section
+    Then 32 events should be displayed by default

+  Scenario: User can change the number of events displayed
-    Given I am on the event management app
+    Given the event app is displayed
-    When I specify the number of events to display Then I should see the specified number of events
+    And the user has specified the number of events to display as "10" When the user changes the number of events to display to "10" Then the event list should display "10" events

-  Scenario: Use the App When Offline
+Feature 4: Use the App When Offline.

+  Scenario: Show cached data when there’s no internet connection
-    Given I have the event management app installed When I am offline
+    Given the event app is installed as a PWA
+    And the app is currently offline
+    And there is cached event data available
+    When the user opens the app
-    Then I should still be able to use the app and access event information
+    Then the app should display the cached event data

+  Scenario: Show error when user changes search settings (city, number of events)
+    Given the event app is installed as a PWA
+    And the app is currently offline
+    When the user attempts to change the search settings to a different city "New York" Then an error message "Cannot change settings while offline" should be displayed

+    Given the event app is installed as a PWA
+    And the app is currently offline
+    When the user attempts to change the number of events to display to "10" Then an error message "Cannot change settings while offline" should be displayed```

   Scenario: Add an App Shortcut to the Home Screen
     Given I have the event management app installed When I add a shortcut to the home screen